lanceman2/quickstream/README.md

     lets you build and run flow stream programs.
 It may resemble the GNU Radio Companion to some extent.

-quickstream APIs (application programming interfaces) are separated into the the three classes of quickstream use:
+quickstream APIs (application programming interfaces) are separated into the three classes of quickstream use:

   - **quickstream/app.h** for running flow graphs

-  - **quickstream/builder.h** for connecting blocks together to make larger blocks
+  - **quickstream/builder.h** for connecting blocks together to make flow graphs

   - **quickstream/block.h** for building plugin module blocks

-The block module writer with not likely use *app.h*, and the app writer with likely not use *block.h*.
+The block module writer with not likely use *app.h*, and the app writer will likely not use *block.h*.

 The quickstream starting point is this web page at